kelveden/vanilli/README.md

         "criteria": {
-            "method": _HTTP method to match against (case-insensitive) - defaults to 'GET' if not specified_, "url": _url to match against - can be a string or regex_, -- MANDATORY "body": _the request entity body to match against; can be a literal or a regex, "contentType": _the request entity content type to match against; i.e. Content-Type header_, "query": {
+            "method": _HTTP method to match against (case-insensitive) - defaults to 'GET' if not specified_, "url": _url to match against - can be a string or regex_, -- MANDATORY "body": _the request entity body to match against_, "contentType": _the request entity content type to match against; i.e. Content-Type header_, "query": {
                 "_param1_": _expected value; literal or regex_,